-We established Separate Account B on June 4, 1985, under the provisions of the New York Insurance Law.
+We issue the Policies described in this prospectus through Our Separate Account B. We established Separate Account B on June 4, 1985, under the provisions of the New York Insurance Law.
 Separate Account B is registered with the SEC as a unit investment trust under the Investment Company Act of 1940, as amended (the "1940 Act").

-We segregate the assets of Separate Account B from the assets in Our General Account (the "General Account").
+We segregate the assets of Separate Account B from the assets in Our general account (the "General Account").
 The assets of Separate Account B fall into two categories: (1) assets equal to Our reserves and other liabilities under the Policies and (2) additional assets derived from expenses that We charge to Separate Account B. The assets equal to Our reserves and liabilities support the Policy.
 We cannot use these assets to satisfy any of Our other liabilities.
 The assets We derive from Our charges do not support the Policy, and We can transfer these assets in cash to Our General Account.
 Before making a transfer, We will consider any possible adverse impact that the transfer may have on Separate Account B.

-All the income, gains and losses (realized or unrealized) resulting from assets allocated to Separate Account B are credited to or charged against Separate Account B without regard to Our other business.
-We are obligated to pay all amounts promised to Policyowners under the Policies even if these amounts exceed the assets in Separate Account B. Any guarantees under Your Policy that exceed Your Policy cash value (such as those that may be associated with the death benefit) are paid from Our General Account.
-Any such amounts that We are obligated to pay in excess of Your Policy cash value are subject to Our financial strength and claims-paying ability.
-Assets allocated to Separate Account B support the benefits under the Policy.
+All the income, gains and losses (realized or unrealized) allocated to Separate Account B are credited to or charged against Separate Account B without regard to Our other business.
+We are obligated to pay all amounts promised to Policyowners under the Policies even if these amounts exceed the assets in Separate Account B. Assets allocated to Separate Account B support the benefits under the Policy.
 The assets are in turn invested by each Subaccount of Separate Account B into a corresponding Fund at net asset value.
 Therefore, We own the shares of the underlying Funds, not You.